 |

-Darius the Great is Not Okay by Adib Khorram Darius doesn’t really fit in at home in America, and he’s sure things will be the same in Iran.
-He speaks better Klingon than Farsi and knows more about Hobbit social cues than Persian ones...and his clinical depression doesn’t exactly help matters.
+Darius the Great is Not Okay by Adib Khorram Darius doesn’t fit in at home in America, and he knows Iran will be the same--he speaks Klingon better than Farsi, and his depression doesn’t exactly help matters.
 Everything changes when he meets Sohrab, a friend who makes him feel so much better than okay.
 TEEN REALISTIC KHORRAM ADIB

 |